ansys/pyansys-heart/doc/source/getting_started/index.rst

 Getting started
 ===============

-The following instructions will help you get started with the project.
+The following instructions can be used to get started with the project.